 The Area includes all of Moe Island and unnamed adjacent islands and islets.
-The Area encompasses all of the ice-free ground, permanent ice and semi-permanent ice found within the boundaries, but excludes the marine environment extending greater than 10 m offshore from the low tide water line (Map 2).
-Boundary markers have not been installed because the coast itself is a clearly defined and visually obvious boundary.
+The Area encompasses all of the ice-free ground, permanent ice and semi-permanent ice found within the boundaries, but excludes the marine environment extending greater than 10 m offshore from the low tide water line (Figure 2).
+Boundary markers have not been installed.